wp-plugins/juicedmetrics/readme.txt

 == Changelog ==

+= 2.5 =
+* Fixed page views and time on page for the reporting data tables
+* Added save javascript

 = 2.1 =
 * Fixed page views and time on page for the reporting data tables
 * Added save javascript